MENU

 What to Expect on a Cultural Tour

-There are tour operators that are specialized in historical and cultural tours of Rio for visitors to get a closer insight of Brazilian culture and Carioca traditions.
-Historical walking tours, Visits to museums and art galleries, are among the important elements of a cultural tour.
-The city is home to many art galleries, cultural centers and venues for performing arts.
-The Centro Cultural Banco do Brasil which is located on Rua Primeiro de Março, in downtown is the main venue for exhibitions, live concerts, plays and cultural films.
-The new and modern Museu do Amanhã located at Praça Mauá is also a cultural attraction not to be missed.
+Tour operators specialized in historical and cultural tours offer visitors a closer insight into Brazilian culture and Carioca traditions.
+Historical walking tours, visits to museums and art galleries, are among the essential elements of a cultural tour.
+The city is home to many art galleries, cultural centers, and venues for performing arts.
+The Centro Cultural Banco do Brasil, located on Rua Primeiro de Março in downtown, is the main venue for exhibitions, live concerts, plays, and cultural films.
+The new and modern Museu do Amanhã and Museu de Arte do Rio de Janeiro both of them located at Praça Mauá are also a cultural attractions not to be missed.

 A Colonial Tour